Here are some pointers on utilities - how to make sure you are paying the right amount, saving money and avoiding future problems.

 Contact your electricity and gas suppliers as soon as you move in.
 You can find out who your gas supplier is via this tool and electricity supplier by filling out this form.

-Search online for the name of your company along with ‘change of tenancy’ to get direct contact into the team who will set up your account (a time-saver).
-You will be asked to provide the exact date you moved in, meter readings, names of all the tenants living at the property and possibly a copy of your tenancy agreement.
+Search online for the name of your supplier along with ‘change of tenancy’ to find the direct contact details for the team who will set up your account.
+This can save you a lot of time being passed around from team to team when you call!
+You will be asked to provide the exact date you?moved in, meter readings, names of all the tenants living at the property and possibly a copy of your tenancy agreement.

 It is important that you do this, otherwise you may receive debt collection follow-ups for previous tenant's bills and your own bill may not be correct - starting from the wrong date to the wrong reading.